allybrannon/Friyay_June_19/README.md

 3. Pick a picture(s) to use for your site (visit unsplash.com)

-4. Use the picture in your site - background, main image, something!
+4. Use the picture(s) in your site - background, main image, something!

 5. Use the picture(s) and your story to make a website with mutliple pages.
 You can do 1 page per paragraph, or multiple paragraphs per page- but make the site with at least 3 pages!